codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these programming languages is a low-level language?
+The programming language &#039;Swift&#039; was created to replace what other programming language?
- 1. Pascal
+ 1. C++
  2. C#
- 3. Assembly
+ 3. Ruby
- 4. Python
+ 4. Objective-C

 <details>
   <summary>Answer</summary>
-  Assembly
+  Objective-C
 </details>